grupo-avispa/semantic_navigation/semantic_goals_generator/README.md

 semantic_goals_generator
 ========================

 ROS Service to generate 2D navigation goals with orientation in a specifed region of interest (ROI).
-The service takes the number of navigation goals (*n*) and a ROI described by a polygon as arguments and returns a list of goal poses.
+The service takes the number of navigation goals (*n*) and a ROI name (*roi_name*) and returns a list of goal poses.
+The ROIs are described by a polygon defined by its edges in the map frame.

+There are optional parameters like:
+- Orientation of the goal.
+The goal can be orientated "outside" the ROI, "inside" the ROI or random by default.
+- Distance from the border of the ROI.
+The goal can be at a distance (in meters) from the border of the ROI.
+Default is 0.0.

-Also has a service to request the ROI name of a position.
+Also it's included a service to request the ROI name of a known position.

-Usage
+Usage of goals generator service
 =====

 Launch the node as follows: